 Key factors to evaluate:

-You can make a confident decision in one afternoon if you move in sequence.
+You can make a confident decision in one afternoon by following this sequence from budget to signed addendum.

 1) Set your cap.
 Use your after-tax take-home and keep housing at or below 35 percent.
 For many RNs that is 2,500 to 3,500.
 For LPNs and techs, target 1,500 to 2,200.